Use Calculation Commands

 SET NOTICE

-Display messages to trace a calculation.
+Display messages to monitor and trace a calculation.

 SET RUNTIMESUBVARS